godot-escoria/escoria-docs/api/WaitCommand.md

 `wait seconds`

 Blocks execution of the current script for a number of seconds specified by the "seconds" parameter.
+- seconds can be either and integer or a floating value

 @ESC